 Silver-green foliage desplayed in a distinctive upright, sweeping manner.
 This tree has medium to long needles with excellent needle retention, and that great fragrance that is very similar to a balsam fir and Douglas fir.

 Beautiful soft medium length needles.
 The tree color can vary from medium green to bluish green.
 This is one of the most fragrant trees with a sweet citrisy fragrance.
 Good needle retention and medium strong branches for holding ornaments.

 Close relative of the Balsam, Frasers are medium to dark green with a silvery underside to the needles.
 The needles are rounded, soft and very fragrant.
 The fact that this tree is normally a little narrower than many species and has extra-ordinary needle retention makes this tree a favorite.

 Medium length, soft, bright green needles and a pleasant citrus smell.
 This tree is native to the high mountain regions of South Korea.
 It has good needle retention and medium stiff branches for holding ornaments.

 Norway Spruce (Red Fir)

 A tree of European descent, sometimes known as "red fir" because of the color of the reddish bark on a mature tree.
 It has an excellent dark green color and pleasing full shape.
-We have some nice looking Norways to cut this year and a coupon for Norway
+Fair needle retention, not a lot of smell.

 Black Hills Spruce: Known for it's short, stiff bright blue-green needles.
 Darker and denser than a white spruce, slow growing and compact shape.
 It originates as you might have guessed in the Black Hills region of South Dakota and Wyoming - liking the higher elevations.
 Interesting fact about these trees that has nothing to do with Christmas trees - this species can live for 150 to 350 years!
 Good genes!